fanbu1995/fanbu1995.github.io/_posts/2020-08-27-How-to-Sample-from-Distributions-in-Python.md

 Same as `numpy`, you need to install it via `pip` or get it for free with the Anaconda bundle.

-The special thing about the `scipy.stats` module is that in addition to random variable sampling, it also provides a series of statistcal functionalities related to each distribution, such as PDF and CDF evaluation, main statistics calculation (e.g., mean, variance, skew, etc.), moments calculations, and so on.
+The special thing about the `scipy.stats` module is that in addition to random variable sampling, it also provides a series of statistical functionalities related to each distribution, such as PDF and CDF evaluation, main statistics calculation (e.g., mean, variance, skew, etc.), moments calculations, and so on.

 Similar to `numpy`, it also includes a wide range of distributions - actually even more than what `numpy.random` offers.
 According to the [module tutorial](https://docs.scipy.org/doc/scipy/reference/tutorial/stats.html), there are 101 continuous distributions and 15 discrete ones.